 Read More: The 22 Most Iconic Movies Filmed in Texas

-Director George Stevens went above and beyond during filming, capturing so much footage for the Warner Bros film that it took a full year to edit down to its lengthy running time of over three hours.
+Director George Stevens went above and beyond during filming, capturing so much footage for the Warner Brothers film that it took a full year to edit down to its lengthy running time of over three hours.
 But despite going millions over budget, Giant ended up being a major box office hit and even set a record for Warner Bros that wasn't broken until the late '70s.
-The film earned both Dean and Hudson nominations for Best Actor, but Dean's performance really stands out as not only the best of his career, but one of the best of all time.
+The film earned both Dean and Hudson nominations for Best Actor, but Dean's performance really stands out as not only the best of his career but one of the best of all time.